sas-isus/drop-fuzz/README.md

     -f, --force                                                  Force default values for prompts.

-Arguments are not required, as _drop-fuzz_ will prompt the user for any missing info, aside from -S (Spidering) and -f (forcing the default values).
+Arguments are not required, as _drop-fuzz_ will prompt the user for any missing info, aside from -n (No Spidering) and -f (forcing the default values).

 ## Examples